Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

 - There is still a question regarding the categories in the nav-dropdown, regarding the fact that both the 4 main-categories and the sub-categories are links to other pages.
 As the other pages are not yet

 - The inline-blocks on the frontpage (the 4 design-areas) align nicely now on larger displays with the d-flex-class on the parent-container, but they do not adjust well to smaller displays.
 More work required.

+- Spinner on sendbutton on Contact-page spins as soon as it's hovered.
+Should be an indication that it is working (after customer has clicked the button)

 ## Deployment